cy-moi/dendron-blogs/vault/Notes with My Mate.md

 2023.03.01 Update

 Researched on [FinBert](https://arxiv.org/pdf/1908.10063.pdf) and [FinBert from HKUST](https://github.com/yya518/FinBERT).
-Processed some basic disclosure texts with FinBert.
+We've also processed some basic disclosure texts with FinBert.
+This paper [What are You Saying?
+Using topic to Detect Financial Misreporting](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2803733) can guide us on retrieving misreport judgements from SEC.
+The author Richard Crowley has done a symposium sharing on using BERT to predict return, which is exactly what we are looking for.

 Our findings:
 1. FinBert does not actually perform better than Vanilla Bert.